 One man from Jamaica with freeform locs became an international symbol for revolution, unity, life and love.

-Through the power of dreadlocks this boy was able using lightning speed and evasive techniques to avoid being tackled by defenders lol.
+Through the power of dreadlocks this 7 year old boy, Blaze, is able to use superhuman lightning speed and ankle-breaking evasive techniques to avoid being tackled by defenders…

 Seriously though folks, there is power in your natural hair.
 As you go through your dreadlock journey you will feel the different stages, and you’ll notice that after each stage you feel a little bit stronger then before.